A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 \subsection{Jacobi iterations}

-Yet another seemingly different fixed-point method are Jacobi iterations \citep{ortega2000iterative}, which were used by \citet{song2021accelerating} to accelerate computation in a variety of settings in machine learning, such as feedforward networks with skip connections.
+Yet another seemingly different class of fixed-point methods are Jacobi iterations \citep{ortega2000iterative}, which were used by \citet{song2021accelerating} to accelerate computation in a variety of settings in machine learning, such as feedforward networks with skip connections.
 Jacobi iterations are also a zeroth-order fixed-point method, and are commonly used to solve systems of multivariate nonlinear equations of the form,

 Instead, the Jacobi fixed-point operator,~$\mathbf{x}_{1:T}^{(i+1)}=\mathcal{A}_J(\mathbf{x}_{1:T}^{(i)})$, solves the following system of $T$ \emph{univariate} equations \emph{in parallel} to obtain $\mathbf{x}_{1:T}^{(i+1)}$,